-Since 2017, Isolina Zazzara-Yu, known to the team as Issy, worked her way up to Assistant Project Manager in our Project Delivery Division.
+Since 2017, Isolina Zazzara-Yu, known to the team as Issy, worked her way up to Project Manager in our Project Delivery Division.

 The path to project management